 In general, students who meet academic standards will have no difficulty meeting professional standards.
 However, on occasion a student may possess all the requisite academic skills and yet may not be ready to meet the emotional challenges of graduate studies.
 This lack of readiness would be evidenced by behaviors that emerge in the classroom, in relations with professors or other students, or in the practicum education setting.
 Since it is possible for a student to have difficulty relating with one particular professor or practicum instructor, the decision to terminate or take other disciplinary action against a MSW student (i.e., place on probation, suspension) will never be made by only one person.
-The Academic and Professional Standing Committee (APSC) makes final determinations and implements disciplinary action involving remedial plans, professional improvement plans, program suspension or program termination.
-Notice of final determinations will be sent to the student, MSW program, Registrar, Dean of Social and Behavioral Sciences, and the Office of the Provost.
+The Professional Standing Committee (PSC) makes final determinations and implements disciplinary action involving professional improvement plans, program suspension or program termination.
+Notice of final determinations will be sent to the student, MSW program, Registrar, Associate Dean and Dean of Social and Behavioral Sciences.